sean-m-benson/golink-k8s-deployment/README.md

 Once deployed, access your golink service at: `go/`

 ## Files
+- `namespace.yaml`: Namespace for Kubernetes resources

-- `pvc.yaml` - Persistent storage for database
+- `pvc.yaml`: Persistent storage for database
-- `secret.yaml` - Template for auth key (fill in your key)
+- `secret.yaml`: Template for auth key (fill in your key)
-- `deployment.yaml` - Main golink deployment
+- `deployment.yaml`: Main golink deployment

 # Notes
 - I haven't found a good way to prevent Safari from interpreting go/ URLs as search terms for a search engine.
 To start, you may need to prefix each go link URL with `http(s)://`.
 Eventually, once the page is in your browsing history, Safari should give that priority over using it as search terms.